cmps312f25/lab-workspace/Assignments/Assignment 5/digital_library/README.md

 1. Create a Supabase project at [supabase.com](https://supabase.com)
 2. Create database tables that match the app's data structure
 3. Set up Row Level Security (RLS) policies
+   - Enable RLS on all tables (books, authors, members, transactions) and create policies that allow only **authenticated users** to perform SELECT, INSERT, UPDATE, and DELETE operations.
+This ensures unauthenticated users cannot access or modify any data.
 4. Seed your database with sample data

 ### Step 3: Integrate Supabase into the App